ServiceStack/docs.servicestack.net/MyApp/_pages/netcore.md

 of serving static files from the **WebRootPath** which just required moving all static resources into the [/wwwroot](https://github.com/NetCoreApps/Todos/tree/master/src/Todos/wwwroot) folder.

-And with that the Todos port was complete, which you can view from the deployed location below:
+And with that the [Todos port](https://github.com/NetCoreApps/Todos) was complete.

- - [http://todos.netcore.io](http://todos.netcore.io) - Linux / Docker / nginx / .NET Core

 ## Seamless Integration with .NET Core